Welcome to my site.

 Cancellations need to be made outside of 24 hours before your session.

-If you cancel within 24 hours or do not cancel and don’t show up, you will be charged for your session.
+If you cancel within 24 hours or do not cancel and don’t show up, you will be charged the amount insurance would pay for your session.

 You have been swept away